pirelaurent/cytographDB/public/docs/menuNodesSelectHide.md

 - if only one node selected, delete is immediate
   - this is to allow quick visual cleaning of a graph using backspace
 - if several nodes selected a confirmation is necessary
-  - Prompts for confirmation if multiple nodes are selected.
-  -

  <img src = "./img/deleteNodes.png" width = 230px style="border: 2px solid grey;">